Last Updated: Feb 8, 2022

 One very common refrain you’ll also hear within the FI community: even if you decide to keep working full time and for the same employer, the confidence you gain as you get closer to and then achieve FI means that you can push for doing much more of the work that you enjoy, and far less (or none) of the work you don’t enjoy.
 Being able to walk away if an employer is unwilling to accommodate such requests provides tremendous bargaining power: jokingly (and sometimes not so jokingly) called “F-You” money by many folks in the FI world.
 The vast majority of folks I’ve heard of doing this were completely successful as well – usually they work for reasonable employers that want to keep their most productive people happy, and those employers very likely realize that those people will be the most productive when doing work they love.

-Two specific examples: my wife and I. We both work for fantastic employers that give us tremendous freedom to work on interesting projects that we find very engaging and make use of the skills and talents we’ve honed over the years.
+Two specific examples: my wife and I. My wife continues to work for a fantastic employer that gives her tremendous freedom to work on interesting projects that she finds very engaging and make use of the skills and talents she’s honed over the years.
+That was also true for me in the years leading up to FI and for about a year after we hit FI, at which point I left to explore a more entrepreneurial path [future post].

 Finally, a note about social safety nets.
 In some countries around the world, taxes are high and social safety nets are strong.
 Very few people will live in poverty, but it’s also significantly harder to amass a large fortune.
 But here in the U.S. and many other countries, the dominant culture is one of low taxes and minimal safety nets.
 For example, here in the extremely wealthy state of Texas, 20.9% of people under age 65 did not have medical insurance in 2019, a statistic that I’m sure blows the minds of those living in countries with universal healthcare.
 The reason?
 Texas legislators refused to expand medicaid in the state and thus turned down billions in federal aid (for reasons I will not attempt to explain here, but I believe involve the possibility of facing slightly higher taxes down the road).
 Texas is also one of the lowest cost of living states in the country, and has no state income tax.
 My main point: if you live somewhere that has low taxes and poor social safety nets, it is even more important for you to take advantage of those low taxes to build your own safety net.
 Though some folks are clever and work in a low tax rate / poor safety net location while young to save a ton of money and then move somewhere with a higher tax rate / better safety net when they are earning less later in life.